-Project: Land Bridge Contractors: WM Jordan & Partners Excavating Installation of silt fence and fabric for diversion channe The project table to the right shows the active construction projects throughout the reporting period along with the VSMP permit number, if applicable, and the disturbed acreage associated with the project.
+The project table below shows the active construction projects throughout the reporting period along with the VSMP permit number, if applicable, and the disturbed acreage associated with the project.
 These projects were conducted in accordance with the current department approved standards and specifications for erosion and sediment control.

-A total of 536 construction site inspections were conducted over the reporting period on 23 projects.
-Alleged deficiencies observed on-site were noted in inspection reports and were addressed in an acceptable manor and time frame, thus requiring no further methods of enforcement.
-A total of 36 corrective actions were issued, and an additional 7 notifications of violations were issued for projects not resolving non-compliance issues in the requested time frame.
-DEQ was brought in on two of those occasions to ensure corrective actions and time frames were adequate; and projects were brought into compliance without requiring further enforcement assistance from the DEQ.
+A total of 421 construction site inspections were conducted over the reporting period on 13 projects.
+Alleged deficiencies observed onsite were noted in inspection reports and were addressed in an acceptable manor and time frame, thus requiring no further methods of enforcement.
+A total of 22 corrective actions were issued, and an additional 9 notifications of violations were issued for projects not resolving non-compliance issues in the requested time frame.
 Copies of inspection reports are kept on file and are available upon request.

-Active Decisets VSMP Disturbed

-Active Projects Permit Acreage
+Active Projects VSMP Permit Disturbed Acreage

 Chesapeake Avenue Parking Deck VAR10K360 2.42

 College of Business VAR10K975 3.70

 Convocation Center & Parking Deck VAR10K974 19.94

-Covered Athletic Field VAR10K973 2.60

 East Campus Housing VAR10K553 11.75

 Farm Hooke House Renovations VAR10M510 1.36

-Gibbons Hall VAR10I135 3.70

-Godwin Field Parking Lot VAR10K834 3.15

 Grace Street Extension VAR10M137 4.41

-Gravel Parking Lot at 1170 S. Main St. N/A 0.51

-Gravel Parking Lot at 1210 S. Main St. N/A 0.54

-Gravel Parking Lot at Alumni Drive N/A 0.94

-Hotel Madison VAR10H892 2.53

-JMAC6 Demolition N/A 0.87
+Justice Studies Renovations N/A 0.36

 JMAC6 Office Building VAR10M625 1.45

 Land Bridge VAR10L222 6.47

-Madison Hall VAR10H499 1.90

 Phillips Dining Hall VAR10L444 1.33

 Retail Dining Demolition N/A 0.44

 South Main Spoils Site VAR108454 6.20

-Tennis Enclosure N/A 0.95

-West Grace Street Widening & Slip Lane N/A 0.82

 Wilson Hall Renovation N/A 0.82

-Total Acreage 78.80
+Total Acreage 60.65